-- Updating the RWSP to identify how to address growing regional water needs while minimizing impacts to the water resources and related natural systems - The District approved a plan update in 2020 and will update it again in 2025 - Providing financial incentives for water conservation, development of alternative supplies and regional interconnections - Monitoring and reporting
+- Updating the RWSP to identify how to address growing regional water needs while minimizing impacts to the water resources and related natural systems - The District approved a plan update in 2020, with the next update underway and scheduled for completion in 2025 - Providing financial incentives for water conservation, development of alternative supplies and regional interconnections - Monitoring and reporting

-The District has been successful in multiple efforts associated with its SWUCA goals, as noted in a recently completed five-year assessment of the ongoing SWUCA Recovery Strategy.
+The District has been successful in multiple efforts associated with its SWUCA goals, as noted in the recently completed five-year assessment of the ongoing SWUCA Recovery Strategy.
 Partnering with the PRMRWSA, the District has assisted in developing a sustainable water supply to meet the needs of a four-county region within the SWUCA.
 The District has also assisted with the creation of the PRWC and is helping to fund its evaluation and development of AWS, including water conservation.
 The FARMS Program and other water conservation efforts have reduced Upper Floridan groundwater withdrawals in the SWUCA, which in turn has helped to increase groundwater levels in the MIA.